 If a Plan is not reviewed by CHRO within 90 days of the filing date, the Plan is deemed approved by default.

-Questions regarding UConn Health’s Plan should be directed to a member of OIE by calling 860-679-3060.
+Questions regarding UConn Health’s Plan or requests for Plan documents in alternate format should be directed to a member of OIE by calling 860-679-3060.

 Required Elements of the UConn Health’s Plan